Wamamili/airbnb-clone-project/README.md

 **6. Search and Filter**
 Guests can search properties based on location, price, availability, and other filters.
 This feature enhances usability and improves the guest’s ability to find suitable options quickly.

+### API Security

+**Authentication**
+All API endpoints will require user authentication through secure methods such as JSON Web Tokens (JWT).
+This ensures only verified users can access protected resources and helps prevent unauthorized access.

+****Authorization**
+Role-based access control will be implemented to distinguish between guests, hosts, and administrators.
+This protects sensitive actions, such as property management and financial transactions, from being accessed by unauthorized users.

+**Rate Limiting**
+Rate limiting will be applied to prevent abuse of the API through excessive requests, such as brute-force login attempts or denial-of-service attacks.
+This maintains system stability and fair resource usage.

+**Data Encryption**
+Sensitive data such as passwords and payment details will be encrypted both in transit (using HTTPS/TLS) and at rest.
+This prevents exposure of user credentials and financial information in case of data breaches.

+**Input Validation and Sanitization**
+All user inputs will be validated and sanitized to guard against SQL injection, cross-site scripting (XSS), and other common web attacks.
+This protects the database and ensures data integrity.

+### Importance of Security

+-Protecting user data builds trust and prevents identity theft.
+-Securing payments ensures financial safety and prevents fraud.
+-Enforcing authorization safeguards sensitive resources like bookings and property data.
+-Rate limiting and validation protect the system’s performance and integrity.